AngelPedroza/monty-1/README.md

 # Stacks, Queues - LIFO, FIFO

 ### What is this?
 A project for [Holberton School](https://www.holbertonschool.com/), this is an interpreter for Monty bytecodes files.
+[Monty](http://montyscoconut.github.io/) is a scripting language that is first compiled into Monty byte codes.
+It relies on a unique stack with specific instructions to manipulate it.
+Monty byte codes usually have the `.m` extension.

 ### Why?
 This project reviewed the concepts of file input/output, linked lists, and stack.